Good Luck (AOA EP)

 Good Luck is the fourth extended play by South Korean girl group AOA.
 It was released as a digital download on May 16, 2016 by FNC Entertainment and distributed by LOEN Entertainment.
 The physical album was released two days later on May 18.
 To promote the EP, the group appeared on several South Korean music programs, including Music Bank, Show!
 Music Core and Inkigayo.
 The song of the same name was released as the lead song for the EP.

 The mini-album was a commercial success peaking at number 2 on the Gaon Album Chart in its first week.

 Background and release

 In April 2016, FNC Entertainment launched the band's official comeback page along with the announcement of the fourth mini album Good Luck and the title track of the same name.

-Different teasers title "Week Version" and "Weekend Version" for the music video were released from May 12 to May 14, 2016.
-On May 16, 2016, the music video for the title track "Good Luck" were released online through YouTube and the Naver's V App.
+Different teasers titled "Week Version" and "Weekend Version" for the music video were released from May 12 to May 14.
+On May 16, the music video for the title track "Good Luck" were released online through YouTube and Naver's V App.

 The music video was shot in Tamuning, Guam, and features the members as lifeguards during the day and partying at night.
 A first version of the music video was released, but was then quickly taken down allegedly because of the presence of an unwanted Toyota brand endorsement and of the visibility of a small part of Jimin's bosom.
 It was then replaced by an edited version.